cscully-allison/data-ensemble-interview-artifacts/Codes.md

 * Statistics data
 * Call tree/call graph

+- P6 described a different dataset.
+P6 described a multiphysics program run, with several computation phases and communication phases.
+Their main parts of data is the communication because it’s the source of the noise (did not describe data structures or the format of the data).
+The dataset is a Strong Scaling Study
+    * Draws graph for communication time and a graph for computation time

 P7:
 * Performance data
 * Metadata
 * Statistics frame
 * Call tree/call graph (not described as a "main part" of the data, not drawn)
+* When initially describing the data, P7 includes the call tree/graph but then does not draw it or include it as a main part.
+    * “So with  [EnsembleAPI Object], the general premise is you'll have a collection of profiles presenting different runs of a piece of software.
+And those runs can be differentiated by almost any parameter, problem size compiler.”
+    * “you load everything up into a single Python based data model, which consists of a graph or "call tree" or "call graph," whichever one your tool is actually collecting.”

 P8: ensemble is performance timing data from multiple runs of physics simulation
 * Timing data/Performance data